Donate by check

 We are totally funded by private donations from our communities.
 We are all volunteers so there are no paid staff and 99 percent of your contribution goes to helping neighbors in need.

-We help between 50 and 75 families each year and in 2021 disbursed more than $50,000 in aid to neighbors in crisis, including food, gift cards, holiday meals, rental assistance, payment of heating bills, auto repair, etc. In addition, we often coordinate with other agencies in town – Concord Community Services, Hugh Cargill Trust, Open Table, Council on Aging, etc. – to assure that the family can access the resources they need.
+In 2024, we helped 88 families and disbursed $110,000 in aid to neighbors in crisis.
+The assistance included paying for food, holiday meals, rent, heating bills, auto repair, etc. In addition, we often coordinate with other agencies in town – Concord Community Services, Hugh Cargill Trust, Open Table, Council on Aging, etc. – to assure that the family can access the resources they need.

 Some may believe that the towns of Concord and Carlisle would not have neighbors in need but sadly that is not the case.
 It only takes one incident or life change to very quickly put an individual or family in crises, such as: